-If you’re optimizing an older hotel website, it helps to dig into the website’s Google Search Console account.
+If you’re optimizing an older hotel website, it helps to review the website’s Google Search Console account.
 Here, you’ll be able to identify keywords that your website already ranks for organically, and drives organic traffic and impressions.
 That way you quickly have a basis of what is already working for your website and can make a plan to optimize further.

 2. Searcher Intent

 Looking at your hotel keywords list, envision what type of content you would create to rank for that keyword.
 If you can’t fulfill searcher intent you probably shouldn’t target that keyword.

 Someone typing “[city name] hotels” into a Google search is likely in the beginning stages of the conversion funnel.
 They are comparing prices, reading reviews, seeing what’s nearby, etc., and may not be ready to book their room just yet.
 Those broader terms make more sense for an OTA or Portal site that creates content to compare multiple properties.

 However, someone typing in “2 bedroom suite in [city name]” is closer to the end of the conversion funnel.
 They have identified a differentiator and would like more information about hotels that have 2 bedroom suites.
 This is where your hotel can create killer content (text, images, and video) around your 2 bedroom suites to draw that traffic to your site.

 Place yourself in the searcher’s shoes.
 At what stages of the conversion funnel do your keywords fall under?
 It’s critical to understand the conversion funnel—from the awareness phase to the purchase phase—of a hotel guest as this will be a determining factor for the keywords you select and how you present your content.